Skip to main content

 • Lesson 1: How Mobile Screen Readers Work

-• Lesson 2: Labelling and Describing Elements
+• Lesson 2: Labeling and Describing Elements

 • Lesson 3: Touch Targets and Navigation